webgme/webgme-domain-tools/README.md

 * Run all tests under `test` folder: `npm test`
 * Run all tests with coverage report under `test` folder: `npm test --coverage`.
 The coverage report is generated to `./coverage/lcov-report/index.html`.
+* Generate documentation for all source files in src directory `npm run jsdoc`

 ### Windows ###